taylor-the-engineer/simple-encryption-algorithm/README.md

 ## About

-This was a simple school project.
-Mainly used for testing my debian repository.
+This is a simple encryption tool written in C.

 ## Getting Started